flalom/drugsens/README.md

 counts_dataframe <- make_count_dataframe(bind_data)
 ```

-### Some plotting
+### Plotting
-This function will take the previous step's generated dataframe (`bind_data`) and it will generate some plots for every cell marker and for some key features from the QuPath metadata, such as nucleus area of the markers and the mean of expression per maker.
+This function will take the previous step's generated dataframe (`bind_data`) and it will generate some plots for every cell marker and for some key features from the QuPath metadata, such as nucleus area of cell and the mean of marker intensity.
 The script will generate separate folders for each PID in the dataset.
 There might be quite some plots, therefore you can isolate specific PID or specific treatment, if that is required.
 With `fill_color_variable` different variables present in the metadata can be tested to visualize the data.
 ``` r
 get_QC_plots_parsed_merged_data(bind_data,
                                 fill_color_variable = "Tissue",